|The Digital Aggregates Corporation® is

 little information technology firm located in the USA near Denver, Boulder, and

 Golden Colorado that offers a broad range of software development services.
 It was founded by me, John Sloan, in 1995.
 I am typically, depending on the project, its sole employee.
-I was formerly at Bell Labs and its various spin-offs, the National Center for Atmospheric Research, and Wright State University.
+I was formerly at Bell Labs and several of its spin-offs, the National Center for Atmospheric Research, and Wright State University.
 I have worked

 in research, information technology, and product development, in the public and private